Navigating the Emotional Landscape of Wedding Planning

 Support One Another as a Couple

 This season can be emotionally demanding for both of you.
-Create space to listen without fixing, vent without judgement, and to reassure each other.
+Create space to listen without fixing, vent without judgement, and reassure each other.
 A listening ear can be incredibly grounding when emotions are high.

 Practice Self-Care Without Guilt

 Wedding planning is demanding.
-Taking breaks, resting, and protecting your mental well being is not selfish, it’s necessary.
+Taking breaks, resting, and protecting your mental well-being is not selfish; it’s necessary.
 When you’re regulated and rested, it’s easier to respond with clarity rather than react from hurt.

 Moving Forward with Confidence